mhareendra/ToDo...ToDone/README.md

 * [X] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
 * [X] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [X] Add support for completion due dates for todo items (and display within listview item)
-* [X] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items  (Used DialogFragment for editing date and time)
+* [X] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [X] Add support for selecting the priority of each todo item (and display in listview item)
 * [X] Tweak the style improving the UI / UX, play with colors, images or backgrounds